Unique Health & Wellness

 What are Mitochondria?

 Mitochondria are often called the powerhouse of the cells because their job is to assist with generating metabolic energy in cells.
-They generate the most useful energy
+They generate the most useful energy from carbohydrates and fatty acids.

 Every cell in your body needs energy to perform their job from your brain cells to your muscle cells.

 Brain cells need to communicate with different parts of your body, as do muscles.
+Energy from the mitochondria facilitates that communication.

 It's similar to the energy from a battery.

-Energy generated from mitochondria is in called adenosine triphosphate or ATP.
+Energy generated from mitochondria is called adenosine triphosphate or ATP.
+Mitochondria produces ATP using the electron transport chain.

 So you basically have an assembly line of energy workers in your body pumping an ongoing supply of energy into your cells.